These resources can help students and the public understand the work of FSSA and our staff.

 Read about Ted Silenieks helping students with Bloodstain Pattern Analysis at the Canberra Institute of Technology.

-The coronial process in SA
+The coronial process

 Forensic scientists must be independent and open to having their opinions and evidence challenged.

 - giving evidence in court

 We also present to, teach and supervise research students and validate new laboratory methods.

 An appropriate degree in science or equivalent is a prerequisite.
 Higher degrees such as honours, masters or a doctorate can also help you gain employment.

 You can also work as a forensic officer if you have a diploma in a relevant technical discipline.

 Visit your local universities' career and study discipline pages to find out more.